Skip to main content

 The Future of Automation

-Automation is moving toward deeper integration and intelligence.
+Automation is moving toward deeper integration and more intelligent decision support.

 Systems are becoming more connected.
 Decisions are becoming more data-driven.
 The line between execution and optimization is becoming thinner.